Propaganda and the Nazi Brand

 Under the Reich everything was a propaganda medium, a building-block of public consciousness, from typography to communiqués, to architecture, to weapons design.
 There were groups to initiate rumours and groups to spread graffiti.
 Everything could be interrogated for its propaganda potential, every surface inscribed with polemical meaning, whether an enemy city’s name, an historical epic or the poster on a neighbourhood wall.
 But Hitler was in no sense an innovator — his ideas were always second-hand.
 Rather his expertise was as a packager, fashioning from the accumulated mass of icons and ideas, the historic debris, the labyrinths and byways of the German mind, a modern and brilliant political show articulated through deftly managed symbols and rituals.
 The Reich would have been unthinkable without propaganda — it would not have been the Reich.

-Nicholas O’Shaughnessy is Professor of Communication at Queen Mary, University of London.
-He studied at Cambridge, Oxford and Columbia universities and among his many publications are The Marketing Power Of Emotion (OUP) and The Phenomenon of Political Marketing (Macmillan).
+Nicholas O’Shaughnessy is Professor of Communications at Queen Mary, University of London.
+He studied at Cambridge, Oxford and Columbia.
+Among his many publications are The Marketing Power of Emotion and The Phenomenon of Political Marketing.

 ‘Illuminatingly treats the Third Reich’s deployment of myths, symbols, and rhetoric with the eye and ear of a theorist keenly tuned to the subtle plays of power and desire … A fresh take on an area of scholarship dominated by historians, Selling Hitler teems with insight into the subtle ways in which a subliminally reinforced political message can become consciously internalized and defended by well-intentioned citizens.’ — Los Angeles Review of Books